 - development of standalone agencies, the sole purpose of which is to safeguard personal information

-- requirement to file any new or continuing sensitive databases with the government
+- the requirement to file any new or continuing sensitive databases with the government

 - consent from the government, in certain situations, before sensitive data may be gathered.